refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 };
 ```

-> See the [Audit Logs](/docs/guides-concepts/audit-logs/) guide for more information.

 #### Hooks

 You can use `useLogList` hook to retrieve audit logs for your resources in your components.
 It uses `AuditLogProvider`'s `get` method under the hood.